andreasmhallberg/readingnotes/README.md

 is an R-script that extracts keywords from the reading notes and produces the file [`kw.ounts.txt`](keyword-counts/kw.counts.txt) with counts of all keywords in the reading notes.
 Useful for finding typos in keywords.
 The script [`viz.ggplot.r`](keyword-counts/viz.ggplot.r) sources `keywordcounts.r` draws a graph, [`kamadakawai.pdf`](keyword-counts/kamadakawai.pdf), that visualizes the network of keywords in the references.
+It also produces a second graph [`kamadakawai.ar.pdf`](keyword-counts/kamadakawai.ar.pdf), containing only notes relating to Arabic.